-Running a well-maintained rental property is a lot of work.
+Running a well-maintained and quality rental property is a lot of work.
 To have peace of mind, a lease agreement guides your tenant on what they should do should an issue arise.
 A solid lease agreement prevents repeated inquiries, especially if you have multiple tenants on the property.

 A lease agreement also provides the duration of the tenant’s occupation of the premises.
 It would be stipulated that the tenant is the occupier of the unit for a certain period unless you’re using a month-to-month lease.